What are the legal rules around early inheritance?

 Figures from the Australian Law Reform Commission indicate that 93 per cent of people aged over 70 in Australia have written a will.

 However, the person writing a will must have testamentary capacity in order for the document to be valid.
 In other words, they must understand what they are signing and be aware of the general value of their estate.

 A will is also invalid if the individual was unduly influenced, either through threats, blackmail, coercion or other means, while preparing the document.

-Proving a will is invalid can be difficult, but our experienced no-win, no-fee lawyers can help you gather witness testimony, legal documents and other evidence to give you the best chance of success.
+Proving a will as invalid can be difficult, but witness testimony, legal documents and other evidences can give you the best chance of success.